Roberto Lim: World War II

 On December 7, 1941, the Imperial Japanese Navy's Combined Fleet conducted a surprise attack on Pearl Harbor, Hawaii, bringing the United States into World War II.
 The USNA Class of 1942 was graduated early on December 19, 1941, with Lim at 32nd of his class with Philippine Resident Commissioner Joaquin Miguel Elizalde in attendance commissioning him into the Philippine Army with a rank of 3rd Lieutenant.

 As the Battle of Bataan was raging, with Lim's father commanding the 41st Division of the Philippine Army, the younger Lim wanted to return to the Philippines and join the fight.
 His request was rejected and was instead assigned to form the nucleus of 1st Filipino Infantry Regiment at Camp San Luis Obispo, California.
 Lim along with other Filipinos who recently graduated from the US service academies were also considered by Capt.
 Jesus Villamor, to join his unit in Australia, as the latter was instructed by Gen. Douglas MacArthur to be the nucleus of intelligence unit that would inserted to the Philippines in advance of the US forces' return.
 However, MacArthur's headquarters would later backpedal on the decision as they did not want to ask favors from the Pentagon over these Filipino officers.

 By 1943, Lim was accepted to the US Army Air Corps flight school, and would later qualify for Boeing B-17 Flying Fortress and the Boeing B-29 Superfortress command.

 Lim was assigned to the 315th Bomb Wing, XXI Bomber Command, in Peterson Field, Colorado Springs, Colorado.
-The unit would later transfer to Northwest Field, Guam on April 1944.
+The unit would later transfer to Northwest Field, Guam in April 1944.
 Gen. Curtis LeMay would assign the 315th Bomb Wing the task of hitting the Japanese oil industry sites.

 From June to August 1945, the 315th Bomb Wing struck oil refineries, depots, and railyards in the Japanese mainland with minimal losses.
 This was a duplication of the strategy implemented against Nazi Germany, which ground their military operations to a halt.

 Upon Japan's surrender on September 2, 1945, on board the USS Missouri, the 315th Bomb Wing along with other bombers of the XXI Bomb Group flew over Tokyo Bay.
 Gen. Carl Spaatz and Gen. Henry "Hap" Arnold wanted a show of force over the Japanese capital.
 The 315th was also assigned to mercy missions, air dropping relief goods for POWs in camps in Japan and China.